prometheus/docs/content/docs/concepts/metric_types.md

 errors.

 Do not use a counter to expose a value that can decrease.
-For example, do not use a counter for the number of currently running processes, but use a gauge instead.
+For example, do not use a counter for the number of currently running processes; instead use a gauge.

 Client library usage documentation for counters: